rocknsm/docket/docs/install.md

 ## Configuration
 Docket is configured in a simple YAML file located at `/etc/docket/prod.yaml`.
-Docket knows to read this file on startup from the `APP_CONFIG` variable stored in `/etc/sysconfig/docket`.
+Docket knows to read this file on startup from the `DOCKET_CONF` variable stored in `/etc/sysconfig/docket`.

 Now, open the `prod.yaml` file and make any necessary edits.
 Likely all you should change here is the `SECRET_KEY` to something random and unique per installation.
 See the [Flask docs](http://flask.pocoo.org/docs/0.12/api/#flask.Flask.secret_key) for more information.